 20 Delicious Filipino Foods

-I didn’t bother with putting individual costs in this post because Filipino foods, like everything in the Philippines, is really cheap.
-Even eating in a “tourist bar” I never paid more than $5usd for a meal, and in local places it was more like $2.
+Like everything in the Philippines, food is really cheap.
+Even eating in a “tourist bar” I’ve never paid more than $5usd for a meal.
+In local places it was more like $2.

 20 Delicious Filipino Foods